GuidesNews

 Advanced Graphics & View Distance

-View Distance sets the LOD or render distance of different objects in the scene.
-It primarily affects foliage, vegetation, terrain, rocks, and the wave/ripple detail on the surface of water bodies.
+View Distance sets the LOD of various objects in the scene.
+It primarily affects foliage, vegetation, terrain, rocks, clouds, and the wave/ripple detail on the surface of water bodies.
 It mildly impacts performance, ranging from 4-5% at the higher quality options.
-It’s best left at high or epic.

 Post Processing & General Shadows

 Post Processing adjusts various late-pipeline shaders, including ambient occlusion, depth of field, vignette, and other blur-based effects.
-At higher quality settings, it can reduce performance by 6-8% and is best left at high or epic.
+Higher quality settings can reduce performance by 6-8% and is best left at high or epic.

 Global Illumination & Cinematic Lighting